DhanushGowda26/CSS-challenges/README.md

-# CSS Challenges
+# Web Dev Challenges
-Take these Challenges to master CSS from scratch
+Take these Challenges to master Web Dev from scratch